smithy-lang/smithy-python/README.md

 These components facilitate generating clients for any [Smithy](https://smithy.io/) service.
 The `codegen` directory contains the source code for generating clients.
-The `python-packages` directory contains the source code for the hand-written python components.
+The `python-packages` directory contains the source code for the handwritten python components.

 This repository does *not* contain any generated clients, such as for S3 or other